-Volunteers are at the heart of everything we do, from talking to people about their experiences of local health and social care services, to sitting on our board of directors.
+Volunteers are at the heart of everything we do, from talking to people about their experiences of local health and social care services, to sitting on our Steering Group.
 Whatever your background, your time and your talent could make a real difference in your local community.

 So, make today the day you decide to volunteer

 From the satisfaction of helping to shape local health and social care services, to learning new skills and meeting new people, volunteering offers so many rewards.
 Discover the many ways you can volunteer with Healthwatch Gloucestershire and make a real difference whilst developing your own skills and experience.

 Local Healthwatch Volunteer

 Local Healthwatch Volunteers are the voice of Healthwatch Gloucestershire and people in the community.
 You can support us by talking to people, gathering opinions about local health and social care services (good or bad) and spreading the word about the ways we can help people.
 You can also act as an ambassador for us at events and meetings and make sure our views and the views of local people are heard and taken seriously.